adeweck/bustools/README.md

-project         Project a BUS file to gene sets sort            Sort a BUS file by barcodes and UMIs text            Convert a binary BUS file to a tab-delimited text file whitelist       Generate a whitelist from a BUS file
+project         Project a BUS file to gene sets sort            Sort a BUS file by barcodes and UMIs text            Convert a binary BUS file to a tab-delimited text file fromtext        Convert a tab-delimited text file to a binary BUS file whitelist       Generate a whitelist from a BUS file umicorrect      Error correct the UMIs in a BUS file merge           Merge bus files from same experiment extract         Extract FASTQ reads correspnding to reads in BUS file predict         Correct the count matrix using prediction of unseen species version         Prints version number cite            Prints citation information

 Running bustools <CMD> without arguments prints usage information for <CMD>
 ~~~

 ### capture
 `bustools capture` can separate BUS files into multiple files according to the capture criteria.